Siddharthss500/Implementation-of-Neural-Embedding-models-for-Text/README.md

 1. **Model parameters** - (Mention the code name here) </br>
 2. **Word Embeddings** - (Mention the code name here) </br>
 3. **Attention based mechanism** - Future scope </br>

-Currently only the first two have been implented and the codes are present above.
-The attention based mechanism will be implemented in tensor flow by building a non-linear model.

 ## Optimization Algorithms